hanyusok/firebird-frontend/README.md

 ## 🔄 Updates

-This frontend is designed to work seamlessly with your existing Firebird REST API.
+This frontend is designed to work seamlessly with your existing clinic management API.
 When you update your API endpoints or data models, make sure to update the corresponding types and API client in this frontend.

 ---